rawziNael/Reading-Notes/Read36.md

 - The Auth category can be used to register a user, confirm attributes like email/phone, and sign in with optional multi-factor authentication.

+1- Register a user

-1- Invoke the following api to initiate a sign up flow
+Invoke the following api to initiate a sign up flow

 ```
 AuthSignUpOptions options = AuthSignUpOptions.builder()